rajat290/getpay/README.md

-will updated soon with custome readme
+it will used a s aproper payment